ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_considerations.md

 - If applicable, set up vSAN through a proxy to maintain the vSAN Hardware Compatibility List (HCL) database.
 - Plan regular maintenance for VMware components that are not supported by VUM.
 For example, VMware vCenter and NSX.
 - Review vSphere Enhanced vMotion Compatibility (EVC) configuration.
 Your cluster might not be configured with EVC enabled if the current version of vSphere does not support EVC for your hardware level.
-- Plan regular maintenance for add-on services such as Veeam, Zerto, and F5 BIG-IP.
+- Plan regular maintenance for add-on services such as Veeam, {{site.data.keyword.hpe-zerto}}, and F5 BIG-IP.

 ## Monitoring
 {: #solution_considerations-monitoring}